Butter Poached Lobster

 • Use high-quality butter for this recipe.
 The butter is a central flavor component in this dish, and using a good quality butter will significantly enhance the taste.

-• Cook the lobster tails in a single layer without overcrowding the pan.
-This ensures each tail cooks evenly and has ample space for the butter to circulate and flavor the meat.
-Cook in batches if need be.
+• Don’t overcrowd the pan.
+Cook lobster tails in a single layer so each one has space for the butter to circulate and cook evenly.
+Cook in batches if needed.

-• Regularly baste the lobster tails with the butter while they cook.
+• Continually baste the lobster tails with the butter while they cook.
 This keeps them moist and infuses them with flavor throughout the cooking process.

 An overhead view of six lobster tails cooked in a butter garlic sauce in a braising pan with lemon wedges and fresh parsley.